MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

  </div>

 After submitting your subscription request, a Fiserv team reviews and approves your subscription request.
 Once approved, the webhook subscription is set up based on the information supplied.
-Look for webhook subscription approvals, rejections, or event notifications in the email defined in your subsciption request.
-You may also receive news to that email address if there are issues with the webhook URL or health check URL.
+Look for webhook subscription approvals, rejections, or event notifications in the email defined in your subscription request.
+You may also receive news at that email address if there are issues with the webhook URL or health check URL.

 <h3 id="three">Onboarding Complete</h3>

-After successful approval and setup, a confirmation email is sent:
+After successful approval and setup, a confirmation message is sent.
+A sample email is shown below: